btmorr/scala-boost/tutorial/session1.md

 # Do something interesting with Scala!
+Part Deux!

 [under construction]